The Trench Coat Update That’s Perfect for Petites

 • Colors: 1

-• Materials: polyester, cotton, polyamide
+• Materials: polyester, cotton

 Fast Facts